4 YEARS RANKED #1 PR FIRM IN KENTUCKY BY LOUISVILLE BUSINESS FIRST

 We are experts on issues that impact government regulated industries.
 We adhere to a model of personalized service that makes the quality of our work unparalleled.
 At RunSwitch, you have access to our most senior staff when you need it.

-He has strong media, state government, business community and healthcare industry relationships in Kentucky and is a veteran of numerous issue advocacy campaigns for clients in the pharmaceutical, utility, long-term care and insurance sectors.
-Steve has worked with numerous Fortune 500 companies and national organizations such as Allstate, Aramark, Boeing, the Consumer Healthcare Products Association, Honeywell, Pfizer, PhRMA, the US Chamber of Commerce and the Distilled Spirits Council of the United States (DISCUS) among others.
+He has put his skills to work for numerous Fortune 500 companies and national organizations such as Allstate, Anheuser-Busch, AT&T, Boeing, the Consumer Healthcare Products Association, Honeywell, the US Chamber of Commerce and the Distilled Spirits Council of the United States (DISCUS) among others.

-Prior to moving to Kentucky in 2007, Steve worked with PR-giant Hill & Knowlton in Florida’s capitol city of Tallahassee where he consulted on some of the state’s most high-profile issues including property insurance, nuclear power, affordable housing and real estate development.
-He advised one of the nation’s largest insurers after hurricanes ravaged the southeast from 2003 to 2005, coordinated a statewide advocacy campaign to build support for nuclear power and provided crisis communications counsel to a major New Orleans university after Hurricane Katrina.
+Prior to moving to Kentucky, Steve worked with PR-giant Hill & Knowlton in Florida where he consulted on some of the state’s most high-profile issues including property insurance, nuclear power, affordable housing and real estate development.
+He advised one of the nation’s largest insurers after hurricanes ravaged the southeast from 2003 to 2005, coordinated a statewide advocacy campaign in support of nuclear power and provided crisis communications counsel to a major New Orleans-based university after Hurricane Katrina.

 Steve is a graduate of Florida State University.